In honor and veneration of Oshun

 What is Amber River?

 It is a sacred ritualistic practice I created to honor the gifts and skillset I have been blessed and trained with to offer in community.
 It is rooted like all my other services which are personally curated and given divine permission by affordance and traditional access.
 In this practice I go beyond any other service and hold in high regard everything she is to me and all that I exude for my life.
 From packaging to time, to sacrifice and life long promises I keep to withhold love and space for everyone connected.
-The last time Amber River was offered was 2019.
-The changes are life long and it is up to you after the 3 month cycle to maintain all your new blessings and to stay in the timeline.

 What is the purpose?